-We’ve assembled a variety of of the basic goodies you require to service the group and valves of your espresso machine as recommended by each importer.
+We’ve assembled a variety of of the basic goodies you require to service the group and valves of your e-61 espresso machine.

 Our service kit is currently offered in a variety of configurations and includes the major seals, gaskets and peripheral components required to attend to the group and valves of your espresso machine at home.
 Please note that we would not recommend that you attempt any works while your machine is under warranty.
-We’ll expand this kit for most machines we sell in due course.
 This is by no means a comprehensive service, but it’s an excellent start.

 - ECM/Rocket Giotto/Cellini service kit.
 Suits ECM Giotto/Cellini Premium and all Rocket Giotto models with similar handle design (No “R” on the steam valve handle